Divorce Utah Custody

 Divorce Papers > Divorce Custody > Divorce Utah Custody

-• The disability does not considerably limit his/her ability to fulfill the emotional and physical requirements of the child, or
+• Any mental or physical disability does not considerably limit his or her ability to fulfill the emotional and physical requirements of the child.

-• He/she has enough monetary, human and other resources that would supplement his/her capacity to satisfy the emotional and physical requirements of the child
+• He or she has enough monetary, human and other resources that would supplement his or her capacity to satisfy the emotional and physical requirements of the child.

-Terms of Joint Physical or Legal Divorce Utah Custody Order
+Terms of Joint Physical or Legal Custody Orders in Utah

-A joint physical or legal custody order comprises of the terms that the court thinks are apt.
-These may be inclusive of the following specifications.
+A joint physical or legal custody order is mainly taken after considering the appropriate factors that are necessary to be satisfied by the divorcing parents.
+These conditions may be inclusive of the following specification:

 • The duties and rights of the mother and the father pertaining to the present and future education, support and physical care of the child

 • The parents should swap information related to the welfare, education and health of the child.
-Whenever, it is feasible, they should discuss prior to making decisions regarding any of these topics
+Whenever it is feasible, they should discuss in prior about making any relevant decision regarding any of the child's related issues.

 • What arrangements should be made to minimize the hampering of the daily routine, attendance at school, association with friends and other activities of the child